sw1sh/QuantumPotatoChips/typst/main.typ

   caption: [
     (a) A 1-simplex defined by the points ${ 1 , 0 }$, ${ 0 , 1 }$ (solid blue line). //Any point sampled from this simplex takes the form ${ p , 1 - p }$ with $0 <= p <= 1$.
 Since the geometric dimension of this 1-simplex is 1, although it is embedded in 2D, one can project it onto a 1D segment along x-axis by the geometric matrix $mat(delim: "(", 1 / 2, - 1 / 2, 1 / 2; 1 / √2, 1 / √2, - 1 / √2; 0, 0, 1)$, which is a composition of rotation, scaling and translation.
     (b) the blue solid line represents 1-simplex (same as in @fig:1-simplex).
 The surface, described by @eq:chip1, lies entirely within the 2-simplex (a tetrahedron).The solid red line represents the intersection of this surface with the tetrahedron’s insphere.
 Only the points within the insphere correspond to valid physical quantum states.
-    (c) quantum potato chips are defined in @eq:chip1 and @3-chips, and parametrized by @eq:surface.
-With one of them in hand, one can find others through proper permutation of variables.
+    (c) quantum potato chips are defined in @eq:chip1, @eq:chip2, and @eq:chip3, and parametrized by @eq:surface.
+With one such surface in hand, one can find the other two through proper permutation of variables.
 ],
   label: <fig:main-simplex>,
 )